AntDBuck/CN6005/README.md

 # CN6005
-This repository is for CN6005's portolio.
+This repository is for CN6005's portfolio.